jccatilo/esp32-controlled-character/README.md

 ### I am not yet familiar with blender but i am hoping to learn

-### I have quite the experience to develop own duino-based boards.
+### but I have quite the experience in developing my own duino-based boards.

 wish me luck...